-However, carrot cultivation requires consistent and uniform soil moisture, particularly during seed germination, root initiation, and root enlargement stages.
+However, carrot cultivation step by step requires consistent and uniform soil moisture, particularly during seed germination, root initiation, and root enlargement stages.
 Traditional irrigation methods like flood irrigation often cause soil crusting, nutrient leaching, uneven moisture, and irregular root shape, leading to reduced yield and poor-quality carrots.

 What is Rain Pipe / Rain Hose (Laser Spray) Irrigation?